City-of-Warsaw/decidim-warsaw-ks/decidim-comments_extended/README.md

 # Decidim::CommentsExtended
-Extended to develop custom features.
+Extended to custom features such as adding attachments, enabling commenting for non-logged-in users.

 ## Usage
 How to use my plugin.